What is business transformation? 14 CIO priorities and trends for 2024

 Job outlook

 As a member of an organization's executive team, the CIO must have strong business acumen, outstanding communication skills, strategic planning skills and knowledge of an organization's internal operations and technology initiatives.
-This became clear as the COVID-19 pandemic forced further evolution in the CIO job.
-As the workforce went remote and customer interaction changed, CIOs had to focus even more on business operations and how IT could make it more productive, cost-efficient and secure.
+This became clear as more companies embraced having a remote workforce and customer interaction changed.
+CIOs had to focus even more on business operations and how IT could make it more productive, cost-efficient and secure.

 The role of the CIO will continue to evolve.
 CIOs will have to pay attention to several IT trends, according to Niel Nickolaisen, SearchCIO contributor and senior vice president and CIO at O.C.
 Tanner Co.
 These trends include the emergence of a services-centric application architecture to replace the large, monolithic enterprise application.
-Another trend that can't be ignored is the ever-quickening pace of technology and business change.
+Another trend that can't be ignored is the ever-quickening pace of technology and business change, such as the rapid integration of AI into the workplace and the need to protect confidential data as employees begin using these tools.
+In addition, CIOs must continue to stay focused on cybersecurity threats that have become more sophisticated.
 The advantage in IT is speed, Nickolaisen said, and CIOs should focus on innovation for competitive advantage.

 Collaboration will be key, and duties and job titles will overlap.
 When working with their teams, CIOs may have to shift their focus from talent acquisition to talent development on the job and through training programs.